AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

    - **Virtual environment**
    - **Existing environment**
    - **Interpreter** set to `<path to git repository>/venv-dev/bin/python`

-1. PyCharm should prompt you to install 'Package requirements'.
-This will install OpenCue's Python dependencies into your virtual environment.

-   This can take a few minutes, namely to download `PySide2`.

 1. In order for inter-dependencies within the code to work in PyCharm you need to mark each components as a source directory.
 In the PyCharm file browser, right-click on